Sleeper85/esphome-jk-bms-can/README.md

 ## Web Server

+**Please note that enabling this component will take up a lot of memory and may decrease stability and be the cause of reboot depending on the capabilities of the board used.**

 If you don't use Home Assistant, you can activate the web server and have access to information coming from JK-BMS and also interact with the application.

 ![Image](images/ESPHome_Web_Server.png "Web Server")